Aref-Akminasi/aws-developer-associate/EC2.md

 - Firewall rules: security group
 - An EC2 is bound to an AZ, you cannot change the AZ of an EC2 directly
 - Bootstrap script (configure at first launch): EC2 User Data
+- If you want to keep the instance root EBS, set the `DeleteOnTermination` attribute to `False` using the command line, works also if the instance is running.

 ## EC2 User Data